The compression body graph has infinite diameter: Introduction

 \section{Introduction}

-The curve complex is a simplicial complex whose vertices are isotopy classes of simple closed curves, and in which simplices are spanned by simple closed curves which may be realized disjointly in the surface.
-In this paper, we consider a similar complex, the \emph{compression body graph}, defined by Biringer and Vlamis \cite{bv}*{page~94}, and which we shall denote by $\mathcal{H}(S)$.
-The vertices of this graph consist of marked compression bodies, that is a compression body together with a choice of homeomorphism, up to homotopy, from a surface $S$ to the upper boundary of the compression body.
-Two compression bodies are adjacent if one is contained in the other one.
-Biringer and Vlamis \cite{bv}*{Theorem~1.1} showed that the simplicial isometry group of this graph is equal to the mapping class group.
+The curve complex is a simplicial complex whose vertices are isotopy classes of simple closed curves, and whose simplices are spanned by simple closed curves which may be realized disjointly in the surface.
+In this paper, we consider a related complex, the \emph{compression body graph}, defined by Biringer and Vlamis \cite{bv}*{page~94}, which we shall denote by $\mathcal{H}(S)$.
+Vertices of this graph are isomorphism classes of \emph{marked compression bodies}.
+A marked compression body $(U, f)$ is a non-trivial compression body $U$ together with a choice of homeomorphism $f \colon \partial_+ U \to S$, up to isotopy, from the upper boundary of the compression body to the surface $S$.
+Two marked compression bodies $(U, f)$ and $(V, g)$ are \emph{isomomorphic} if they differ by a homeomorphism of the compression body.
+More precisely, there must be a homeomorphism $h \colon U \to V$ such that $f = g \circ h \vert_{\partial_+ U}$.
+Two compression bodies are \emph{adjacent} if one is contained in the other one.
+More precisely, the compression body graph is a poset as follows: suppose that $(U, f)$ and $(V, g)$ are marked compression bodies, and $ U' \subseteq U $ is a subcompression body of $U$.
+If there is a homeomorphism $h \colon U' \to V$ such that $f = g \circ h \vert_{\partial_+ U}$ then $V < U$.
+Biringer and Vlamis \cite{bv}*{Theorem~1.1}, following Ivanov, showed that the simplicial automorphism group of this graph is equal to the mapping class group.
 We show:

 \begin{theorem} The compression body graph $\mathcal{H}(S)$ is an infinite diameter Gromov hyperbolic metric space. \end{theorem}